michaeljvaldes/arcanis/README.md

 # arcanis

-A POC for creating Arcanis, a django REST service replacement for chatterfang
+A POC for Arcanis, a django REST service replacement for chatterfang

 To run a dev environment: